 Upon arrival, students should meet with the Undergraduate Advisor in the Structural Engineering Department to plan a program of study.
 The undergraduate advisor can be contacted through the Virtual Advising Center (vac.ucsd.edu) as well as by appointment.
-The Undergraduate Advising Office is located in the SME building on the 3rd floor however all advising is currently done remotely due to COVID restrictions.
+The Undergraduate Advising Office is located in SME 340.
 Please see Advisor Information for hours and appointment info.

 Your academic plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Chair of the Undergraduate Affairs Committee.
-Because some courses and/or curricular changes may be made every year, it is imperative that students consult with the department's undergraduate advisor at least once a year.
+Because some courses and/or curricular changes may be made every year, students must consult with the department's undergraduate advisor at least once a year.

 Many Structural Engineering courses are offered only once a year and therefore should be taken in the recommended sequence.
 If courses are taken out of sequence, it may not always be possible to enroll in subsequent courses as desired or needed.
 If this occurs, students should seek immediate advice from the Undergraduate Advisor.
 When a student deviates from the sequence of courses specified for the curriculum it may be impossible to complete the Structural Engineering major within the normal four-year period.

 In addition to the advising available through the Structural Engineering Undergraduate Advising Office, technical or career-related advice may be obtained from Structural Engineering faculty members.
 A specific Structural Engineering faculty advisor is assigned to each Structural Engineering student.
 Students can find their faculty advisor information on the Advisor Information page.